This game has a prerelease article

 located in cooked/model/models/test are two pickup models which might have been used in the early iteration of the game.

-This one is labeled ammodrop_lg.
-Unknown what "lg" stands for.
+This one is labeled ammodrop_lg - "lg" likely stands for "large".

-This one is labeled upgradedrop_sm.
-Unknown what "sm" stands for.
+This one is labeled upgradedrop_sm - "sm" likely stands for "small".
 Shares the same textures with ammodrop_lg. texture sets use the name "MRE"

 Located in cooked/model/models/characters/player/ is a hand model: